Gmabatah93/PROJECT_NFL_Combine/README.md

 ## Combine Summary
-> With the help of PCA I can say that the combine features **(Weight, Forty, Bench, and Broad Jump)** best summaries the athletics ability of players entering the draft.
+> With the help of PCA I can say that the combine features **(Weight, Forty, Bench, and Broad Jump)** best summaries the athletic ability of players entering the draft.
 So we'll view these features by Position & Conference.

 ### Weight
 <img src="Images/EDA/combine_weight.PNG" width=" 700">